pouchcontainer/disk-quota-demo/README.md

 -rw-r--r--    1 root     root       10.0M Dec 17 07:00 only10m
 ```

-We can see that `dd` only create `10M` file because the disk quota is out of range.
+We can see that `dd` only create `10M` file because the disk is out of range.

 ## More detail